 Key advantages:

-- Made for two-handed bowlers
+- Built specifically for no-thumb and two-handed bowlers

 How to Choose the Best Bowling Ball for Two Handed Bowlers